EvolEcolGroup/tidysdm/README.md

 `tidysdm`, as well as updating all other packages on your system, and provide [a reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) for the developers to investigate the problem.
+If you think you can help with fixing that bug, read our [contributing guide](https://evolecolgroup.github.io/tidysdm/CONTRIBUTING.html).